chenkianwee/arch134b_workshops/arch134b_workshops/docs/04_1_model_design_changes_p1.md

 # 8760 Models and Peak Loads

 ## Creating more 8760 visualizations
+Recreate this block on your canvas.
 Explore connecting several RoomEnergyResult outputs to the Hourly Plot _data input.
 Observe the generated plots.

 ```{image} ../_static/hvac1/hvac1_1.png
 :width: 100%